f1v/f1v-blog/src/content/react-vs-react-native/index.md

 author_site: https://timr.dev/
 ---

-If you are a React developer you may have considered using React Native which is one of the most popular choices for creating cross-platform mobile apps.
+If you are a React developer you may have considered using React Native, one of the most popular frameworks for creating cross-platform mobile apps.
 Let's look at how the developer experience for React Native compares to React.js.

 ## Some key differences